hunkim98/dotting/README.md

 };
 ```

-For more details on how to use `Dotting` please check the [documentation](https://hunkim98.github.io/dotting)
+For more details on how to use hooks, please check the [documentation](https://hunkim98.github.io/dotting/?path=/story/hooks-setup--page)

 <br/>